Thanks for visiting and i hope you enjoy reading about my fabulous cats and kittens

 has provided so many benefits for the kittens, their new families and me.
 I use the homeopathic nobodies starting at 3 weeks, and the kittens have had the full course by 9 weeks - this is a totally

-different type of immunity that overrides the maternal antibodies kittens get from mum's colostrum and gives them immunity against a multitude of diseases by 9 weeks - Have a look at the website for
+different type of immunity that overrides the maternal antibodies kittens get from mum's colostrum and gives them immunity against a multitude of diseases by 9 weeks.

 As homeopathic remedies are not scientifically tested on animals, I ALSO do the usual vaccination at the vets - this is the traditional, tested, type of vaccination that does not override maternal antibodies - hence we traditionally give 2 doses of the primary vaccination.